top of page

 Yes, you need a phone with internet capabilities.
 If you do not have one, let the customer service representative know when you schedule the appointment so we can make accommodations.

-I have multiple pets being seen together?
+Can I have multiple pets being seen together?

-When you click the link to check-in, will have you fill out a separate (check- in and registration) for each pet.
+Yes, but when you click the link to check-in, will have you fill out a separate (check- in and registration) for each pet.

 What if I don’t know my pet’s exact birthday?